our instructors

 Martina Nevermann- owner

 Martina’s approach uses Pilates as a workout as much as a tool for analyzing one’s body in its strengths, weaknesses, alignments and new or reoccurring issues.
-She believes that anybody can practice Pilates and likes to relay to her clients the importance of bringing learned techniques and exercises into their everyday lives to address and break bad habits, or simply get stronger and more aligned.
+She believes that anybody can practice Pilates and likes to relay to her clients the importance of bringing learned techniques and exercises into their everyday lives to address and break ‘bad habits’, or simply get stronger and more aligned.
 Her client’s ages range from ‘in utero’ (hallo moms to be!) to 97.
 Her favorite clients come with aches and pains and discover how to improve with the powerful tools of Pilates.
-She enjoys when clients have the ‘aha moment’ discovering muscles they did not know they had, as well as working on little and big misalignments that Pilates can correct so beautifully.
+She enjoys when clients have the ‘aha moment’ discovering muscles they have not felt ‘in action’ before, as well as working on little or big misalignments (scoliosis) that Pilates can correct so beautifully.

 Emily was first introduced to pilates while studying at Interlochen Arts Academy.
 She went on to pursue a degree at SUNY Purchase and received her BFA in Dance in 2015.
 She has traveled to Turkey and Israel numerous times to study dance techniques and to gain an international perspective on Pilates.
 Upon coming back to the States, she studied under Ann Toran and earned her Pilates certification through Balanced Body.
 Emily strives to give detail-oriented classes to challenge both her beginner and advanced clients.